Live Captions#

 Enable the Speech Processing agent

-You configure the Live Captions service by setting up the following properties when modifying file agent-speech-processing.yaml
+You configure the Live Captions service by setting up the following properties when modifying file agent-speech-processing.yaml:

 live_captions: